 If you have already enrolled your child at a school and your child is offered a space off the waitlist at a different school, you may choose to withdraw your child from the school at which they are currently enrolled and enroll them at the new school.
 If you choose to accept the waitlist offer, your child will be removed from all waitlists of schools you ranked below that school, as well as their current school.

 Waitlists are ordered first by preference group (in-boundary, sibling, etc.) with students with no lottery preferences placed at the end.
-Each preference group, followed by the group of students with no preferences, is ordered by random lottery number.
+Each preference group, followed by the group of students with no preferences, is ordered by the lottery applicants’ random lottery numbers.
 Students who apply after the lottery are added below lottery applicants on waitlists and are ordered by submission date.
 The only exception is for applicants that qualify for a lottery preference, such as in-boundary, sibling, etc. More on how waitlists work here.

 At any time, you can log into your family account to see your child’s waitlist position at the schools you applied to.
 You can also view historical waitlist movement by school, grade, and lottery year.
 This video explains how the program and waitlists work.